Radiance Fields from Photons: Building Radiance Fields, One Photon at a Time

 The induced change of domain on the learned radiance field means that the network learns the spatially varying, view-dependent, probability $\widehat{P}$ that at least one photon is detected.
 Similarly to previous works, what is learned by the network still isn't true radiance.
 However, we can trivially invert the SPAD's camera response (Eq.~\ref{eq:bernoulli}) and get a good estimate of scene radiance:

-Note that this is similar to the maximum likelihood estimator of $\phi$ for a static scene~\citeMain{oversampled}, except here, the photon detection probability $\widehat{P}$ is estimated by the network instead of by the average of many binary frames.
+Note that this is similar to the maximum likelihood estimator of $\phi$ for a static scene~\citeMain{oversampled}, except that here the photon detection probability $\hat{P}$ is estimated using Eq.~\ref{eq:rendering} by sampling the network along rays which move with the camera instead of by the average of many consecutive binary frames.
 Using Eq.~\ref{eq:flux-estimate}, we can effectively estimate the scene's flux and render tonemapped images.
 Learning the photon detection probability directly avoids having to average binary frames, which might introduce motion blur and numerical instabilities that can occur in Eq.~\ref{eq:flux-estimate}, and does not require any preprocessing of the raw binary data.

+Thus, we train neural radiance fields directly on the binary measurements $B$ captured with an array of SPAD pixels by defining a photometric loss term on binary measurements:

+Where $\hat{P}$ is the rendered photon detection probability, which is computed using Eq.~\ref{eq:rendering}.
+Although each measurement $B$ is extremely noisy and quantized, the continuous-valued photometric loss in Eq.~\ref{eq:bin-photometric-loss}, and continuously estimated photon detection probability, ensure the differentiability of the resulting optimization problem.
+The training process can be noisy, but stability is ensured thanks to the robustness to noise that modern optimizers provide.
+In addition, using a large batch size and learning weight decay helps increase stability.